cihga39871/Clasnip.com/README.md

 # [Clasnip.com](http://www.clasnip.com)

+## Notice

+**Clasnip will have a system upgrade at 17:00, June 7 (GMT-3).
+It might take 1-2 days.
+During the upgrade, you cannot analyse or browse reports.
+Thank you for your understanding.**

 Closely-related microorganism classification based on SNPs &amp; multilocus sequencing typing (MLST).

 The GitHub page is for technical supports.
 To start a new classification analysis, please move to [Clasnip.com](http://www.clasnip.com).